COA Process

 Landscaping Projects: Heavy pruning or removal of hedges, large shrubs or trees 6" and larger in diameter; construction or replacement of brick or stone retaining walls; construction or replacement of patios which cannot easily be seen from a street; walks and driveways made of brick, stone, concrete or gravel; removal of dead or diseased trees or trees where the roots or limbs are causing damage to a house; new parking areas which are located to the rear of buildings, are not easily visible from a street, and which are screened from adjoining properties with fencing or plant materials.

-New Roof Coverings: Replacement of asphalt or fiberglass roof coverings with new dark color asphalt or fiberglass shingles; replacement of slate or tile roof covering where there is no change in materials.
+Rooftop Construction: Replacement of asphalt or fiberglass roof coverings with new dark color asphalt or fiberglass shingles; replacement of slate or tile roof covering where there is no change in materials.
+Installation of rooftop mounted utility, access, or safety structures that are not visible from a street.

-Installation of Mechanical and Utility Equipment: Installation of mechanical and utility equipment including but not limited to heating and air conditioning units which cannot easily be seen from a street or which are screened from view with shrubbery or appropriate fencing.
+Installation of Mechanical and Utility Equipment: Installation of mechanical and utility equipment including but not limited to heating and air conditioning units which cannot easily be seen from a street or which are screened from view with shrubbery or appropriate fencing, or are installed on the side or rear of a building in the Main Street Local Historic District.

 Foundation Repairs: Repair or replacement of masonry foundations where the original foundation material is retained or where new material matches the original as closely as possible; installation of metal foundation vents (on sides and rear only) and replacement of wood access doors which cannot easily be seen from a street.